- Prayer and Worship

 - About USCCB

 Subcommittee on African American Affairs e-newsletter is now available online.
-The October-November edition highlights what is going on at USCCB and beyond including several upcoming events.
+The April edition highlights what is going on at USCCB and beyond.

 50th Anniversary Initiative - Rebuilding the Bridge: In the coming year, the country will celebrate several 50th anniversaries of civil rights milestones.
 Check out the 50th Anniversary Initiative page for more information about these events and the contribution of Catholics to this movement.